andycroll/andycroll.com/_posts/2018/2018-04-01-stop-robots-crawlers-triggering-errors-rails.md

 When a Rails application can't find a record, it throws a 404 error.
 This is a standard HTTP code for browsers (and other clients) meaning 'not found'.

-When you have a Internet-facing site various search engines will be crawling your site.
-As you change things certain URLs might no longer work and the search engines can start generating a lot of errors by hitting all the links that used to exist.
+When you have an Internet-facing site various search engines will be crawling your site.
+As you change things certain URLs might no longer work and the search engines can start generating a lot of ‘not found’ errors in your application by hitting all the links that used to exist.

 ## Instead of…

-Getting a bunch of unhelpful, distracting noise when Google (or another web crawler) hits deleted public pages…
+...getting a bunch of unhelpful, distracting noise in your monitoring setup, or errors in your logs, when Google (or another web crawler) hits deleted public pages…

-### Or
+### Or...

 ...naively swallowing all your 404 errors.